 DNS Hijacking can turn Smart DNS useless.
 This means that you cannot use DNS codes to unblock geoblocked content such as Netflix, Hulu, or Amazon Instant Video.
 VPN, short for Virtual Private Network, is completely unaffected by DNS Hijacking.
 Therefore, you can sign up for a VPN service to unblock all your favorite streaming services from abroad.
 Other VPN benefits include.

-- Total Data Encryption: All your traffic gets encrypted when you use VPN.
+- Total Data Encryption: All your traffic gets encrypted when you use a VPN.
 VPN also prevents hackers, ISP, and websites from eavesdropping on your online activity.

 - VPN Apps and clients: VPN apps for PC/Mac, Android, iPhone, and iPad greatly simplify the process of installing VPN.
 Install the app.
 Choose your preferred VPN server.
 Unblock and watch most georestricted channels.

 - IP Address Change: VPN allows you to acquire a new IP address.
-In some cases, this might restrict your access to certain local websites as long as your using VPN.
+In some cases, this might restrict your access to certain local websites as long as your using a VPN.

 Verify that the VPN service your sign up for has VPN servers in the countries where the online channels you want to unblock are located.
-The VPN provider I uses, ExpressVPN, has around 97 VPN locations.
+The VPN provider I use, ExpressVPN, has around 97 VPN locations.